fbpx

 MALASADAS

 Do you know what goes great with iced coffee?
 Malasadas!
-These Portuguese donuts have become a Hawaii staple thanks to Leonard’s Bakery.
-They have several locations on Oahu.
+Thanks to Leonard’s Bakery, which has several locations on Oahu, these Portuguese donuts have become a Hawaii staple.

 I like to buy a dozen and have them for breakfast for a few days.
 If you are staying somewhere with a microwave or toaster oven, they reheat nicely.